Pro-independence protesters in Catalonia block roads, railway line

 Pau Barrena, AFP/File

-The group tweeted a picture of a red, yellow and blue Catalan separatist flag on the track of the station in Girona as protesters stood around it.

-Twenty-four people were injured and six detained on Saturday during a rally -- and a counter demonstration -- in Barcelona by police paying tribute to colleagues deployed to prevent the 2017 Catalan independence referendum.
+They were taking part in a demonstration called to counter a rally by police paying tribute to colleagues deployed to prevent the 2017 Catalan independence referendum.

 The Catalan government pushed ahead with the referendum in 2017 despite it having been deemed illegal by the Spanish courts